Do you often wonder if you smell? Are you one who NEVER leaves home without a heavy coat of deodorant under your armpits? If so, take note…

 What’s Making that Smell?

-You may prefer a particular deodorant because of its fragrance, but beware.
-Fragrance manufacturers are NOT required to identify chemical contents and they may only list “Fragrance” as an ingredient.
 There are over 5,000 fragrance chemicals used in the industry.
 One fragrance may consist of hundreds of synthetic ingredients — many of which are volatile petrochemical compounds.

 Fragrance-Free – Is It Really?